madrod228/voicesoftheprinter/Guide-How to bake textures in Blender (OUTDATED).md

+# [This was made when you couldn't have multiple materials on a print.
+You no longer need to this for prints anymore]

 These following instructions will teach how to bake Textures in blender when you have model with multiple textures.

 First You will need these 3 things open in Blender